ed3c/ed3c.github.io/README.md

 ## Unity
 #### control
-a/d for rotating view, w/s for towarding and backwarding, space for jumping up. esc for setting the rising sea level. z/x for changing vew of camera, which can see the whole Taipei Citys sunk in the sea.
+a/d for rotating view, w/s for towarding and backwarding. space for jumping up. esc for setting the rising sea level. z/x for changing vew of camera, which can see the whole Taipei Citys sunk in the sea.
 #### feature